lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The objective of this tutorial is to use molecular dynamics and simulate an electrolyte sheared by two walls.
-Some properties of the fluid, such as the time-averaged velocity profile will be extracted.
+    The objective of this tutorial is to simulate an electrolyte sheared by two walls.
+Some properties of the sheared fluid, such as the time-averaged velocity profile will be extracted.

-    This tutorial illustrates some important aspects of combining a fluid and a solid in the same simulation.
+    This tutorial illustrates the important aspects of combining a fluid and a solid in the same simulation.

 .. include:: ../../contact/recommand-lj.rst

 .. include:: ../../contact/needhelp.rst

+.. include:: ../../contact/2Aug2023.rst

 System generation
 =================

 ..  container:: justify

-    Create a new folder called SystemCreation/.
-Within SystemCreation/, open a blank page using a text editor, and call it input.lammps.
+    Create a new folder called *SystemCreation/*.
+Within *SystemCreation/*, open a blank page using a text editor, and call it input.lammps.
     Copy the following lines into input.lammps: